TPNPforMirai/TPNP/README.md

 Run `java -jar ./Mirai_cqHttp/cqhttp-mirai-0.2.2.4-embedded-all.jar` first in one screen process, and then go to ./TPNP folder and run `hypercorn run:app -b 0.0.0.0:8080` in another screen process.

+Note: You can set properties in Mirai_cqHttp/config.txt to enable autologin.

 ## Usage from Quan666/ELF_RSS

 ### 添加订阅